Kttra/pointersC/README.md

 and edit it wtihout needing to return it.
 I would recommend passing by reference because it is much easier to remember and understand (only possible in C++).

 In each of the functions, we change the value.
 However, the value may or may not change depending on how the function is passed to the function.
-This program covers which types of passing their there.
+This program covers which types of passing there is.
 ```
 Starting num: 5
 Num after passing: 5